-Experienced and qualified underwriters can expect to earn between £35,000 and £45,000 a year.
+Experienced and qualified underwriters can expect to earn up to £45,000 a year.
 Underwriting claims managers can make considerably more than £45,000 per year, depending on the area of insurance.
 Some senior managers can earn in excess of £100,000 a year.

 There may also be benefits such as bonuses, cheap mortgages and insurance and a pension scheme.